oleksandrMuliar/slbtesttask/README.md

 # slbtesttask

-To run all the scenarios use command:
+To run all the scenarios use command (depending on env you need):

+ENV=STAGING npx playwright test --headed

+or

-BASE_URL=https://mr-fedorof.github.io npx playwright test --headed
+ENV=DEV npx playwright test --headed

-Where BASE_URL - env you want to test the scenarios

-Defined in 'playwright.config.ts':
-baseURL: process.env.BASE_URL